tsgates/arch-wiki-markdown/wiki/Tmux.md

 Tmux
 ====

-> Summary

-This article explains how to install and configure tmux.

-> Related
+Related articles

-GNU Screen
+-   GNU Screen

 Tmux is a "terminal multiplexer: it enables a number of terminals (or windows), each running a separate program, to be created, accessed, and